 Any company that stores and processes the personal data of the EU citizens within the EU states must comply with the GDPR.
 Also, if the company has no presence in the EU, but it processes the data of EU residents, then they also come under its gambit.

 According to the GDPR (General Data Protection Regulation), the employees who are directly related to data function and storage must ensure regulatory compliance.
-If the data controller (one who collects data; example, the company), data processor (one who processes data on behalf of the data controller; example, cloud service provider) or the Data Protection Officer (DPO) is found breaching the law, then they will be liable to severe penalties.
+If the data controller (one who collects data; example, the company), data processor (one who processes data on behalf of the data controller; example, cloud service provider) or the Data Protection Officer (DPO) breach the law, then they will be penalized.
 This penalty can be as high as a whopping 4% of the business turnover.

-Putting in simple terms, the lead supervisory-authority is the major data-protection regulator, which any company would deal with; it is basically the one-stop-shop; an authority that the company contacts for any compliance activity like registration of a DPO (data-protection-officer), notification of any risky processing activities or notification of any breach of data security.
-Supervisory authority handles such data security and protection complaints of organizations, and then they conduct certain investigations for undertaking any enforcement activities that would relate to cross-border processing.
+The lead supervisory authority is the primary data-protection regulator.
+It is the one-stop-shop, an authority that the company contacts for any compliance activity like registration of a DPO (data-protection-officer), notification of any risky processing activities, or warning of any breach of data security.
+Supervisory authority handles such data security and protection complaints of organizations, and then they conduct specific investigations for undertaking any enforcement activities that would relate to cross-border processing.

 The businesses will have to rethink their strategy to collect and store the data.
-The data needs to be sorted out periodically and redundant data is to be deleted.
-Appropriate strict DLP Security measures are to be implemented and any data breach should be instantly notified to the concerned authorities.
+The data needs to sort out periodically and delete redundant information.
+Appropriate DLP Security measures are implemented, and any data breach is notified to the concerned authorities.